BAPTISMS of infants are celebrated most Sunday’s at 11.30 a.m. except the 1st Sunday of the month.

 BAPTISM OF AN INFANT

-Here Infant Baptisms are normally celebrated at 11.30 a.m. every Sunday of the year.During the Covid 19 pandemic there can also be a Baptism at 1 p.m. every Sunday.
+Here Infant Baptisms are normally celebrated at 11.30 a.m. every Sunday except the 1st Sunday of the month.

 It is important for parents to realize that at least one Godparent is needed and must be a Baptised Confirmed Catholic, at least sixteen years of age.
 Another person can be Godparent provided that person is a Baptised Christian.
 If there are two Godparents they must be a male and a female.